dickdavis/event_logger_rails/README.md

 ## Contributing

-Contributions are welcome.
-Feel free to open a PR.
+Your inputs echo in this realm.
+Venture forth and materialize your thoughts through a PR.

 ## License